 Skill gaps or shortages.
 Turnover.
 An aging workforce.
 Changing business models.
 Managing talent risks and expenses.
 The complexity and urgency of these issues make it feel impossible to plan more than a few months out.

-You need a way to develop and implement a workforce plan that is agile and dynamic enough to help your organization thrive in today’s environment; and at the same time establish yourself as a strategic partner to the business.
+You need a way to develop and implement a workforce plan that is agile and dynamic enough to help your organization thrive in today’s environment—while at the same time establishing yourself as a strategic partner to the business.

-HCI’s certification program takes workforce planning out of the theoretical realm and gives you a methodology and set of tools that you can implement right away—beginning in class.
+HCI’s model takes workforce planning out of the theoretical realm and gives you a methodology and set of tools that you can implement right away—beginning in class.